 Future capital commitments consist of contracted commitments, including ship construction contracts.
 Anticipated expenditures related to ship construction contracts are \$1.6 billion, \$2.5 billion and \$1.4 billion for the years ending December 31, 2022, 2023 and 2024, respectively.
 We have export-credit backed financing in place for the anticipated expenditures related to ship construction contracts of \$1.0 billion, \$2.0 billion and \$0.7 billion for the years ending December 31, 2022, 2023 and 2024, respectively.
-Anticipated non-newbuild capital expenditures are \$0.5 billion for the years ending December 31, 2022, 2023 and 2024, respectively.
-Anticipated non-newbuild capital expenditures are \$0.5 billion for the years ending significantly increase our depreciation and amortization expense.
+Anticipated non-newbuild capital expenditures are \$0.5 billion for the year ended December 31, 2022, which includes health and safety investments.
+Future expected capital expenditures will significantly increase our depreciation and amortization expense.